Foundation Class of 2018: where are they now?

 - University of Kent

-Below, you’ll find a list of University Foundation Course destinations for the past 2 years.
+Below, you’ll find a list of University Foundation Programme destinations for the past 2 years.

-It is worth noting that our careers department is open to all St Clare’s students, including those on the IB Diploma, English plus Academic Subjects, Gateway to University, Liberal Arts, and English Language courses.
+It is worth noting that our careers department is open to all St Clare’s students, including those on the IB Diploma, English plus Academic Subjects, Undergraduate Programme, and English Language courses.
 Our students benefit from a yearly higher education fair free and independent careers advice, and a huge amount of personal support and advice to ensure every student attains the best destination they can.
 You can find out more on the St Clare’s careers blog.

 Iris – Class of 2017